 How mCommerce is Transforming Retail

 However, the modern consumer doesn’t just use their smartphone to shop online; they also use it to research items they plan to buy in-store.
 This means that bricks & mortar retailers need to consider things like in-store WI-FI.
 People want to check reviews of products in-store, and if this function is not available because of poor WI-FI, they may miss out on a sale.
 Find out more in this info-graphic from SnapParcel.

 1. Provide good user experience across all devices

 It is the first and the most important step you should undertake when running an online store.
-Consumers are impatient when shopping on the Internet and most of them abandon the website if it loads too long.
+Consumers are impatient when shopping on the Internet, and most of them abandon the website if it loads too long.
 Errors while reading the page may also cause that user will never come back to finish the purchase.
-Don’t forget to design a user-friendly site that will encourage visitors to purchase, rather than disincline to your store.
+Don’t forget to design a user-friendly site that will encourage visitors to purchase, rather than disincline your store.

 2. Focus on mobile

 Smartphone traffic to e-commerce sites is growing much faster than traffic from other devices.
 Users are increasingly shopping through their mobiles, while sales through PCs have dropped recently.
 Mobile ads and offers seem to be more effective and lead to better conversion rates.

 This means that advertisers should adjust their strategy to mobile devices and be more focused on smartphones as their crucial funnel.

 3. Adjust your offer to peak shopping times